-There are many less common causes of diabetes which do not easily fit into the above categories and account for only 5% of the total.
+There are many less common causes of diabetes that account for only 5% of the total.
 These may include certain genetic syndromes (monogenic diabetes), pancreatic surgery, chronic pancreatitis, certain medications (e.g. steroids), and many others.
-If there is any question about the type of diabetes that someone has, they should see an endocrinologist, who can help clarify their diagnosis and determine the best course of treatment.
+If there is any question about the type of diabetes that you have, you should see an endocrinologist, who can help clarify your diagnosis and determine the best course of treatment.

 For more information about diabetes, please see the Endocrine Links section.